-Katrina is a PA Licensed Professional Counselor (LPC) who holds two national counselor certifications from the National Board for Certified Counselors (NBCC).
-She has worked in the non-profit, public health, healthcare, and higher education sectors.
+Katrina has worked in the non-profit, public health, healthcare, and higher education sectors.
 Within these industries, she provided wellness services (e.g., advising, counseling, mentoring, and coaching) to diverse populations.
+Her specialty populations include at-risk, underprepared, low-income, adult learners, young and emerging adults, Black Americans, and communities of color.

 A holistic model is utilized to increase clients' understanding of the interconnectedness of the dimensions in their lives to influence personal satisfaction, physical and mental well-being, meaning in one's life, self-esteem, and to build healthy social connections.
 She utilizes the evidence-based Sweeney and Myers (2003) Indivisible Self Wellness Model to explore the dimensions of